 This paper will discuss the changing landscape of verification caused by the increased importance of software for the success of chip design projects.
 With software determining an increasing amount of functionality, design teams are adopting virtual prototypes for early software development.
 Another use case for virtual prototypes is software driven verification, in which testbenches for verification of the hardware are executed in software running on transaction-level models of processors as part of virtual prototypes

-Tags: software development, transaction level, chip design, use case, level models
+Tags: level models, software development, use case, virtual prototypes, transaction level

 In this four part series, Jason Andrews details the importance of co-verification of both hardware and software in embedded system design and provides details on the various ways to achieve this.
 Part 1: Determining what and how to verify.